 Each February, Greater Flint Arts Council (GFAC) features its African American Artists of Michigan All Media exhibition.
 The exhibit runs Feb.
 10-Mar.
 3 with an opening reception at February's Flint ARTWALK on Feb.
 10 from 6-9 p.m.
 The reception includes music from Phil Young and Friends as well as food and drinks.

 The New McCree Theatre

 The MW Gallery hosts the Mott-Warsh Collection, a private collection of fine art created by artists of the African diaspora and others who reflect on it.
-The gallery will reopen with a new exhibition on February 11.
+The gallery hosts guided tours on Thursdays, Fridays, and Saturdays.

 Genesee District Library

 The GDL will host its 22nd Annual Black History Month Brunch virtually on Saturday, Feb.
 4 at the Genesys Conference & Banquet Center in Grand Blanc.
 The 2023 honorees include Mr. Norm Bryant, Dr. Shane Jackson.
 Sgt.
 Tanya Meeks and Mr. Ronald S. Brown from Flint Odessey House.
 Entertainment during the event includes keynote speaker Nikki Giovanni, Gwen Pennyman-Hemphill, and the Kuungana Drum and Dance Company.